uyota/py-prdanlz/README.md

 ### "Sysctl" type

-A dictionay key of "type" with "sysctl" indicates capturing a sysctl value.
+A dictionary key of "type" with "sysctl" indicates capturing a sysctl value.
-Prdanlz uses C biniding and does not invoke external 'sysctl' command.
+Prdanlz uses C binding and does not invoke external 'sysctl' command.

 ```
 "vm__kmem_size": {"type": "sysctl", "sysctl": "vm.kmem_size"},